StefanieSwz/fake-news-classification/docs/docs/run_local.md

 ### Vertex AI

-General idea: Each time we push code to main, the latest image is built and tagged as"latest" in the Artifact registry.
+General idea: Each time we push code to main, the latest image is built and tagged as "latest" in the Artifact registry.
 The `config/config_cpu.yaml` has the link to that image in the Cloud and can then be run with Vertex AI on the latest code.

 Check that `config_cpu.yaml` and/or `config_gpu.yaml` are in `config/`. `config_cpu.yaml` specifies the machine type we are using (`n1-highnem-2`) and the docker image saved in the Artifact registry `europe-west3-docker.pkg.dev/mlops-fakenews/mlops-fakenews-container/trainer:latest`. `config_gpu.yaml` uses the same image but as machine type `n1-standard-8` and specifies additionally the accelerator type as `NVIDIA_TESLA_T4`.